ThyssenKrupp pins hopes on car demand after Q3 miss

 Steel Americas, a swing factor in group results and the only division in the red, has been ramping up production more slowly than expected but had managed to trim its loss every quarter since starting production in Brazil in July 2010.

-The division's loss of 190 million euros was higher than most brokerages had anticipated.
+The division's loss of 190 million euro loss was higher than most brokerages had anticipated.

-On top of Steel Americas, Thyssen was hit by a weakening stainless steel market, depressing quarterly operating profit at its Stainless Global division to just above breakeven.
+On top of Steel Americas, Thyssen was hit by a weakening stainless steel market, depressing quarterly operating profit at its Stainless Global division to just above a loss.

 "We are a bit concerned with stainless, as this is on the disposal list.
-ThyssenKrupp is showing it has the industrial strength but unlike (smaller rival) Salzgitter, there are quite a few question marks on its strategy," one Frankfurt-based trader said.
+ThyssenKrupp is showing it has the industrial strength but unlike (for smaller rival) Salzgitter, there are quite a few question marks on its strategy," one Frankfurt-based trader said.

-Stainless Global, Europe's market leader, is to be sold in the next 12-18 months as part of ThyssenKrupp's restructuring programme to expand technology units and to cut debt racked up for plants in North America.
+Stainless Global, Europe's market leader, is to be divested in the next 12-18 months as part of ThyssenKrupp's restructuring program to expand technology units and to cut debt racked up for plants in North America.

-Heinrich Hiesinger, who became chief executive early this year, said the company was working hard to implement the debt-cutting strategy and streamline the conglomerate.
+Heinrich Hiesinger, who became chief executive early this year, said the company was working hard to implement the debt-cutting strategy and diversify into an industrial conglomerate.

-(Additional reporting by Harro Ten Wolde; Writing by Clara Ferreira-Marques; Editing by Dan Lalor and Will Waterman)
+(Additional reporting by Harro Ten Wolde; Writing by Clara Ferreira-Marques; Editing by Dan Lalor)